Oil rebounds as new Iran sanctions fuel more supply concerns

 Yang Mei Hu oil products tanker owned by COSCO Shipping gets moored at the crude oil terminal Kozmino on the shore of Nakhodka Bay near the port city of Nakhodka, Russia June 13, 2022.
 [Source: Reuters]

-Oil prices rose on Thursday in topsy-turvy trading after the United States announced new sanctions on Iran, and as energy markets stayed focused on supply concerns that have sent prices soaring this year.
+Oil prices rose in topsy-turvy trading after the United States announced new sanctions on Iran, and as energy markets stayed focused on supply concerns that have sent prices soaring this year.

 The market slipped earlier as interest rate hikes in the United States, Britain and Switzerland fed worries about global economic growth.